Our NCI Designation

 Comprehensive designation means greater access to cutting-edge treatments, leading to higher survival rates.
 Roy Jensen, MDVice Chancellor and Director, The University of Kansas Cancer Center

 Comprehensive cancer centers like The University of Kansas Cancer Center are pioneers in cancer research, recognized for their scientific leadership, resources and depth of research in basic, clinical and population science.

 As an NCI-designated center, it is also the cancer center’s duty to provide public education and outreach programs on cancer prevention and screening, with a sharpened focus on the unique underserved and high-risk populations in Kansas and western Missouri.

 Our consortium partners

-Read our 2017 application, which highlights the cancer center’s vision, goals and notable accomplishments.
+Read our latest application below, which highlights the cancer center’s vision, goals and notable accomplishments.
 You can read our 2022 site report here.